USS Warren (1775)

 After another rent and recruiting new crewmen, Warren joined schooners Lynch and Lee in an attempt to get to sea on 27 May 1776, but that day they could not slip past the British 28-gun frigate HMS Milford patrolling outside Cape Ann harbor.
 When Warren did manage to get to sea, she scoured the waters of the bay near Cape Ann but did not score any successes that summer.
 In June 1776, she tangled with the British troopship Unity, bound for Halifax, Nova Scotia, with Hessian troops embarked, but met with a hot reception from the troopers' carriage guns and musket fire.
 While Warren was disengaging, some powder stored on her quarterdeck exploded, killing three and wounding seven.

 Returning to Beverly for repairs, Warren, still under the luckless Burke, put to sea again in late August 1776 to patrol the supply lanes between Nova Scotia and Boston.
 Before dawn on 26 August 1776, Warren and Lynch encountered the British 28-gun frigate HMS Liverpool patrolling.
 The two schooners separated to flee, and Liverpool chose to follow Warren.

 The ensuing engagement was one-sided, and Liverpool had little difficulty forcing Warren to strike her colors before noon.
 Burke and his crew were transferred to Liverpool, which kept Warren as a tender until 4 September 1776.
 On that day, Liverpool rendezvoused with Milford off Cape Ann, transferred Warren's guns to Milford, and sent Warren to Halifax.

-Condemned by a British prize court, Warren subsequently served as a tender to Milford until Warren ran aground in a storm near Portsmouth, New Hampshire, and was destroyed in late December 1776.
+Condemned by a British prize court, Warren subsequently served as a tender to Milford until Warren ran aground in a storm near Portsmouth, New Hampshire, and was wrecked in late December 1776.